Styrofoam decomposing mealworms

 Pasta 3D Printer

-Printing Method For Pasta – The 3D printer uses dough cartridges filled with a mixture of durum wheat flour and water.
+Printing method for pasta – The 3D printer uses dough cartridges filled with a mixture of durum wheat flour and water.
 This makes it possible to produce individual pasta shapes within two minutes, which could not be realized with conventional production processes.
 In addition to the appearance, the taste and consistency can also convince compared to classically produced pasta.[...]

 Learn more